fommil/fpmortals/manuscript/introduction.md

 isolated and managed, e.g. with Akka actors or `synchronized` classes.
 This style of FP results in simpler programs that are easier to parallelise and distribute, an improvement over Java.
-But it is only scratching the surface of the benefits of FP, as we'll discover in this book.
+But it is only scratching the surface of the benefits of FP, as we will discover in this book.

 Scala also brings `Future`, making it easy to write asynchronous